Operation options

 — list of Cypress paths to files or tables.
 These files and tables are downloaded to the cluster node where the command is executed, and a specialsandbox

-path attribute.
+attribute for the path.
 If the path points to a table, theformat

 ,input_format